Probesys/lotemplate/README.md

 - v1.3.0, 2023-11-16 :
   - major refactoring.
 No evolution for the user.
+  - new unit tests on tables and images
   - no BC Break (theoretically)
 - v1.2.8, 2023-09-01 :
   - fix bug in TextShape var replacement